“I Was Raised Peaceful”

 Indeed, the one message our boys don’t get much is that they are part of a community.
 A team, yes.
 But not a community.
 These are different things.
 Teams are set up to win.
 There’s an opponent, there are a finite number of relevant players, there are stats with rankings.
 I love being on sports teams, but our society is not a team and shouldn’t be a team, because they are inherently exclusionary.
 Instead, we are a community, where everyone matters and equity has to be part of your mind set if you want things to function and be fair.
 Ergo, when you act above the rules in school and suck up teacher time, you are taking away from the time other kids, who may need her attention much more than you.
 The same lessons can be applied to the family level and Putting The Ipad Down and SETTING THE TABLE WITHOUT COMPLAINING.*

 “Fascism is a movement, too.”Last but not least, one of the benefits of living in San Francisco is exposure to all kinds of social movements.
 The SF Unified School District does a good job of teaching kids about various historic civil rights movements, and it’s something our kids see on a regular basis on the streets and in the way we live our lives.
 That said, it’s easy to mistake any given movement of people for a righteous movement.
-A very common affliction for us white people, unfortunately.
+A very common affliction, unfortunately.
 My kid happens to be especially excited about political movements and protesting—great.
 So when other kids suggest some sort of protest against a school practice, however ill conceived, he’s the first to sign the petition.

 However, he needs to learn that fascism is a movement, too.
 That movements can be righteous or selfish, and to understand what he’s signing up to support before raising any flags.
-If you know my feelings about San Francisco politics, you can understand why this one is especially close to my (cynical, cynical) heart.
+If you know my feelings about San Francisco politics, you can understand why this one is especially close to my heart.
 But it’s also deeply relevant to him becoming immune to the efforts of the kinds of horrific movements that prey on the impressionable minds of white boys on the Internet.
 WBOTI.
-I’m not going to name them for fear of raising Internet satan, but age 10 is absolutely the time to begin preparing our boys to face and walk away from this flaming sh*t by talking through much gentler experiences.
+I’m not going to name them for fear of raising Internet satan, but age 10 is absolutely the time to begin preparing our boys to face and walk away from this nonsense by talking through much gentler experiences.